Does Kratom Interact With Lorazepam (Ativan)?

 Related: Can You Overdose on Kratom?

-Kratom has side effects, just like any other medication, herbal or otherwise.
+Kratom has side effects, just like any other pharmaceutical or herbal medication.
 If you stick with low doses and avoid using it too often, the side effects should be minimal or non-existent.

 Side effects of kratom include the following: